KarlTDebiec/Scinoephile/docs/development.rst

 - [ ] Convenience function for viewing source of method/property in IPython
 - [ ] Track modifications, and if infile==outfile only save if changed
 - [ ] Compare to tesseract
+- [ ] Implement SUP parsing in numba

 Future
 ______